praF02/anevicon/README.md

 ## Installation

 ### From package registry
-This command will download the sources from the https://crates.io package registry and compile Anevicon right on your system, using [Cargo Package Manager](https://github.com/rust-lang/cargo/):
+This command will download the sources from the https://crates.io package registry and compile Anevicon right on your system, using our lovely [Cargo](https://github.com/rust-lang/cargo/):

 ```bash
 $ cargo install anevicon